 If you've ever rediscovered a dress after it had been buried in the depths of your closet for months, you understand the importance of a well-organized dressing room.
 Not only does an organized closet make for a more visually appealing (and less stress-inducing) space, but it also makes getting dressed and ready more efficient.
 No one understands this better than Lisa Adams, celebrity closet designer and founder of LA Closet Design.
-Having designed dressing rooms for A-listers from Brad Goreski to Khloé Kardashian, she knows that with great space comes great inventory and that no space-saving solution should be overlooked.
+Having designed dressing rooms for A-listers like Brad Goreski and Khloé Kardashian, she knows how to make a closet totally swoon-worthy.

-But what about the rest of us who live in studio apartments smaller than most celebrity closets?
-To demystify the many closet solutions out there, we recently chatted with Adams about all things closet organization—for spaces big and small and budgets to match.
-We came to one conclusion: No matter how much you own, how much space you have, or what your budget is, the rules of wardrobe storage are the same.
-Ready to give your space a much-needed overhaul?
-Try the closet designer's ingenious tips.
+You don't need a space the size of a celebrity closet to make yours look the part, either.
+We chatted with Adams about all things closet organization, for spaces big and small, and budgets to match, and no matter how much you own, how much space you have, or what your budget is, the rules of wardrobe storage are the same.

 Mix High and Low Items

-Having everything custom built is the dream in the closet world, but not everyone has the luxury of space or budget, so Adams relies on a mix of high and low to achieve her signature luxe look.
-"For my celebrity and A-list clients, I like making their closets feel like a boutique space and layer different fabrics and textures so it's not just cabinetry," she says.
+Having everything custom built is the dream, but not everyone has the luxury of space or budget, so Adams relies on a mix of high and low to achieve her signature luxe look.
+"For my celebrity and A-list clients, I like making their closets feel like a boutique space.
+I layer different fabrics and textures so it's not just cabinetry," she says.
 "For smaller budgets, I like using a mix of high and low.
 You may not have the luxury of doing everything custom, but you can mix and match shelves from IKEA or Home Depot with a custom vanity or shoe shelves."

 Have a Place for Everything

-"People always want the beautiful non-cluttered closet look, and you just can't have that if you're buying and not releasing," warns Adams.
+"People always want the beautiful, non-cluttered closet look, and you just can't have that if you're buying and not releasing," warns Adams.
 "As a general rule, it's important to purge, and not just once a year.
 I really encourage my clients to do it on a daily basis.
-If you pull something out and it doesn't fit or there's a stain on it—throw it out.
-We're so robotic: We look at it, and then we put it back.
-So I train my clients to also have a space for things that don't fit or need to be altered so you can get these piece out of the closet and take action."
+If you pull something out and it doesn't fit or there's a stain on it—throw it out."

-While purging your closet can feel like a daunting task, the closet designer has a trick to make it more manageable: Do it with friends or professionals.
+While purging your closet can feel like a daunting task, the closet designer has a trick to make it more manageable—do it with friends or professionals.
 "This goes even for me—I know what to do, but when it's your own things, it's always harder."
-She recommends asking somebody you trust to say no when you're holding on to things for a specific reason.
-"You just need that voice of reason.
-There are so many companies now like The RealReal that will come over and can help with that process.
-It's great when you see things leaving or a check comes into your account or you donate things to your favorite charity.
+She recommends asking somebody you trust to say no when you're holding on to things.
+Sometimes, you just need that voice of reason.

 Know Your Preferred Organization Method

-Having a closet filled with rods is great unless you're a folder, and vice versa, so Adams recommends identifying your preferred organizational style.
+Having a closet filled with rods is great, unless you're a folder, and vice versa, so Adams recommends identifying your preferred organizational style.
 "If I'm designing a closet for clients, and they can say, I prefer to see everything hanging, I build around that," she says.
-"People aren't sure what to hang, what to fold, or what to put in a deeper drawer.
-Oftentimes, I'll walk into a closet and space is not maximized because it was never designed with the intention of having everything in its place, so people are just doing their best job at putting things where they think it should go.

 Divide Your Drawers

-The closet designer doesn't just like to organize big items; she is known to get really granular with even the smallest accessories.
-"We have an acrylic tray that can go into a drawer or on a nightstand and custom inserts that help organize jewelry and sunglasses," says Adams, who likes to see every single ring and necklace in its place.
-"If you have a lot of jewelry, it can get so tangled.
-Being really organized on a minute level is really important.
-Everyone hates clutter, but they really don't like tangled jewelry.
+The closet designer doesn't just like to organize big items, she is known to get really granular with even the smallest accessories.
+"We have an acrylic tray that can go into a drawer or on a nightstand, and custom inserts that help organize jewelry and sunglasses," says Adams.

 Build Around What You Own

-To learn everything you need to know about the art of organizing your closet, preorder Adams's book, Closet Design Bible.
+To learn everything you need to know about the art of organizing your closet, order Adams's book, Closet Design Bible.